bannDev/Pro-Calendar-Team4/README.md

  * Flask

 ## Setup
-To run this project, install the source code and open the files on a code editor.
-There will be a link provided that will give access to the Pro Calendar application but is a work in progress.
+To run this project there will requirements to follow in a word document that contains information to all of the technologies listed, the folder is named Setup.
+Inside the folder there will be a folder named Installation that contains the word document.

 ## Features